mrocklin/mrocklin.github.io/performance-reviews.md

 This is the most generic structure I can think of that both

 1.  gets the employee to talk about things
-2.  reates an obvious space for critical feedback.
+2.  creates a space for critical feedback.

 When you as a manager give feedback it's now because you were asked to by the form.
 "It's not that I think you're doing a bad job, it's that I have